 You have to be careful with anything that can be hard on your skin, lungs, and the environment.
 But using bleach does have its perks.
 It makes surfaces white again after being discolored by the elements.

 Plus, it kills nearly all types of bacteria and mold.
-Mix the following household ingredients in a garden sprayer:
+Mix the following household ingredients in a garden sprayer starting with one gallon of water:

 - 1/3 cup powdered laundry detergent